-- Federal response to the COVID pandemic must include: - Mental health supports and services for students, staff, and educators, allowing ESAs/LEAs and SEAs to help address the serious trauma and mental health crises stemming from the pandemic.
-Remote/telehealth services must be fully reimbursable. - Priority for holding states accountable for not using emergency education dollars to backfill state budget cuts.
-AESA supports a high bar for states asking to waive their maintenance of effort requirement coupled with a need to ensure that states' maintenance of effort flexibility is similarly available for districts.
-This is a critical protection to ensure federal dollars provide the relief as intended at the local level. - Flexibility to state and local education agencies to suspend, reduce and/or redesign assessment and accountability. - Flexibility for ESAs/LEAs andSEAs to expand, revise and modify their school/academic calendars to best address learning acceleration (learning loss).
-This could include, but is not limited to, extended day, broader access to summer learning, expanded integration of online learning, hybrid learning, and year-round school, among others (and related guidance). - Ongoing work to keep schools open during the pandemic is dependent upon the availability of ready and willing school personnel.
-Federal efforts to support local education agencies with their teacher and staffing needs must include: - Increased annual investment in Title II of ESSA, which is critical to ongoing educator development and training needs to ensure educators have the professional knowledge to adjust their teaching to changing learning environments predicated by the pandemic. - Support efforts addressing student learning acceleration (learning loss) through the deployment of support teachers and tutors.
+- Mental health support and services for students, staff, and educators, allowing ESAs/LEAs and SEAs to help address serious trauma and mental health crises stemming from the pandemic.
+Remote/telehealth services must be fully reimbursable. - Priority for ensuring states do not use emergency education dollars to backfill state budget cuts.
+Flexibility to state and local education agencies to temporarily suspend, reduce and/or redesign assessment and accountability. - Flexibility for ESAs/LEAs and SEAs to expand, revise and modify their school/academic calendars to address learning acceleration (learning loss) best.
+This could include, but is not limited to, extended day, broader access to summer learning, expanded integration of online learning, hybrid learning, and year-round school, among others (and related guidance). - Keeping schools open during emergencies is dependent upon the availability of ready and willing school personnel.